ua-gist415-spring-2022-201/2-4-qgis-mutant-team/README.md

 1. Screenshot of the manhole density by neighborhood map named `manhole_density_map.png`
 2. CSV file containing the attributes of the five neighborhoods with the highest density of man hole covers.

+Be sure to send the instructor a message in slack with a link to your Pull request to initiate the grading process.